stockAI-py/stockait/README.md

 ------
-## StockAIT : Python Machine Learning Framework for Stock Artificial Intelligence Trader
+## stockait : Python Machine Learning Framework for Stock Artificial Intelligence Trader
 stockait is an integrated machine learning package for technical research of stock price big data.
 From data collection to machine learning-specific stock price time series dataset generation, AI model learning and model evaluation, and backtesting, the goal of this package is to provide a one-time Python library to enhance the utilization and convenience of stock price big data technical research.

 <br>